solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/ai/ai.proto.sk.md

 ### Embedding

-Configuration for the backend LLM provider authentication token.
+Configuration of the API used to generate the embedding.

 ```yaml
 "openai": .ai.options.gloo.solo.io.Embedding.OpenAI